Polyfolds: A First and Second Look: Road maps for regularization approaches

 \begin{enumlist} \item {\bf Compactness:} Construct a (metrizable) topological space $\Ti\cB$ that contains the compactified moduli space $\CM$ as compact subset.
-Roughly speaking, $\Ti\cB$ can be obtained from the quotient space $\Ti\cB[0]:=\cB/\Aut$, which contains the moduli space $\cM$ of regular solutions of the PDE, by adding strata $\Ti\cB[\ell]$ of singular maps (``$\ell$-fold broken'' or ``with $\ell$ nodes'') that need not satisfy the PDE, in the same way as $\CM$ is obtained from $\cM$ by adding strata of singular solutions.\footnote{ More precisely, the pregluing map of step 3 defines the neighbourhoods of ``broken'' or ``nodal'' maps. } These higher strata consist of large function spaces which will not, in general, solve the given PDE but will contain the compactification points of the moduli space, \(\overline{\mathcal{M}}\setminus \mathcal{\mathcal{M}}\). {\it [This is the same starting point as in the obstruction bundle version of the virtual approach.
-It is only slightly more complicated than topologizing the compactified moduli space $\CM$ in step 1 of the virtual resp.\ step 7 of the geometric approach.] } \item {\bf Quotient (global):} Give $\Ti\cB[0]=\cB/\Aut$ a scale smooth structure as ``scale Banach manifold'' by finding local slices as in Remark~\ref{rmk:slice}.
+Roughly speaking, $\Ti\cB$ can be obtained from the quotient space $\Ti\cB[0]:=\cB/\Aut$, which contains the moduli space $\cM$ of smooth (i.e.\ non-nodal or unbroken) solutions of the PDE, by adding strata $\Ti\cB[\ell]$ of singular maps (e.g.\ $\ell$-fold broken, or with $\ell$ nodes) that need not satisfy the PDE, in the same way as $\CM$ is obtained from $\cM$ by adding strata of singular solutions.\footnote { More precisely, the pregluing map of step 3 defines the neighborhoods of broken or nodal maps. } These higher strata consist of large function spaces which will not, in general, solve the given PDE but will contain the compactification points of the moduli space, \(\overline{\mathcal{M}}\setminus \mathcal{\mathcal{M}}\). {\it [This is the same starting point as in the obstruction bundle version of the virtual approach.
+It is only slightly more complicated than topologizing the compactified moduli space $\CM$ in step 1 of the virtual approach and step 7 of the geometric approach.] } \item {\bf Quotient (global):} Give $\Ti\cB[0]=\cB/\Aut$ a scale smooth structure as a ``scale Banach manifold'' by finding local slices as in Remark~\ref{rmk:slice}.
 That is, find Banach submanifolds $\cB_H\subset\cB$ such that $\Aut\times\cB_H \to \cB$ is a homeomorphism to an open subset, and check that the transition maps are scale smooth.
-Do the same with each singular stratum \(\Ti\cB[\ell]\), which is given by a fiber product of two or more copies of the regular stratum, e.g.\ $\Ti\cB[1]\cong\Ti\cB[0] \tilde{\times}\Ti\cB[0]$. {\it [The local slices are the same as those required in step 2 of the virtual approach.
+Do the same with each singular stratum \(\Ti\cB[\ell]\), which is given by a fiber product of two or more copies of the main stratum, e.g.\ $\Ti\cB[1]\cong\Ti\cB[0] \tilde{\times}\Ti\cB[0]$. {\it [The local slices are the same as those required in step 2 of the virtual approach.
 Their existence and scale smoothness follow from triviality of isotropy groups (which we assume throughout) and similar basic analytic properties of the action as those used to establish step 4 of the geometric approach.] }